Cambria County DA: Suspect in fatal Oakhurst shooting captured in Ohio

 Gordon is charged with one count of criminal homicide, two counts of attempt to cause serious bodily injury, two counts of attempt to cause bodily injury with a deadly weapon, two counts of recklessly endangering another person and one count of firearms not to be carried without a license.

-Gordon was taken into custody with the help of the U.S. Marshals Service and is awaiting extradition back to Cambria County to face the charges against him, according to Neugebauer.
+Gordon was taken into custody with the assistance of the U.S. Marshals Service and is awaiting extradition back to Cambria County to face the charges against him, according to Neugebauer.

-Neugebauer said he anticipates that a hearing will be held in the next seven to 10 days at which Gordon will be able to either oppose his extradition or waive his right to oppose it.
+Neugebauer said that he anticipates that an extradition hearing will be held in the next seven to 10 days, at which Gordon will be able to either oppose his extradition or waive his right to oppose it.